kapil551/JIRA_Ticket_Clone/README.md

             - When the user ""double clicks" on any color from toolbox colors then display all tickets.

             - Handle duplicity problem in ticket filter functionality

+        - After creating a new ticket ---> reset modal to default state